DanielGaull/cortex/README.md

 This function cannot be called within Cortex, but you can use parse functions to read a `Function` object into the calling Rust code and use this function there.

+Functions can also take in type arguments, like structs and bundles.
+The syntax looks something like this:

+    fn identity<T>(item: T): T {
+        item
+    }

+This way, the function `identity` can be called and the function is generic.

+You can call generic functions without explicitly providing the type arguments and they will be inferred, but you can also explicitly provide them:

+    identity(5); // 5
+    identity<string?>(none); // none

 ### Structs
 You can define (or inject) data types using *structs*.
 Structs consist of fields of a certain type, and struct instances (or composite values) consist of the values of those fields.
 Keep in mind *all* values are currently pass-by-value, meaning that passing a value into a function or assigning it to a variable *duplicates* the fields of structs.
 Make sure structs are cheap to copy, and if not, give them a way to hook into your Rust implementation where the actual complex object is stored, or use bundles instead (see below).